tmsmr/k4wd/README.md

 ## Installation
 For every tagged version the binaries are attached to the release.
 You can download it and put it in your `$PATH`.
 Releases are available [here](https://github.com/tmsmr/k4wd/releases).
-While no binaries are signed, you can verify the checksum from *SHA256SUMS.txt*.
+While the binaries are not signed, you can verify the checksum from *SHA256SUMS.txt*.

 If you have *go* installed, you can also install *k4wd* using `go install github.com/tmsmr/k4wd/cmd/k4wd@latest`.